IBM/maximo-labs/MkDocs/apm_8.7/docs/utilities_anomaly_detection.md

-# Create Utilities Predict Group and Upload Sensor Data
+# Create Utilities Anomaly Detection Model

 Maximo Predict comes with notebook templates to assist in streamlining data uploads to Maximo.
 This notebook will create the following resources using provided csv files: